OuluBSD/RexTerm/README.md

 ## Notes
 - Default behavior follows Guake: quake-style drop-down when enabled, otherwise a standard window.
 - On Windows the PTY layer uses winpty; on Unix-like systems it uses ptyprocess for cross-platform PTY support.
-- Global hotkey functionality is currently Windows-only.
+- Global hotkey functionality is now available cross-platform using the keyboard library.
+- On macOS, you may need to grant accessibility permissions for global hotkeys to work.
+Go to System Preferences > Security & Privacy > Privacy > Accessibility, and add your Python application or terminal.
 - In MSYS2/MinGW environments, pywinpty is installed as 'winpty'
 - The winpty module has a different API than standard pywinpty:
   - Uses `pywinpty.ptyprocess.PtyProcess` instead of `pywinpty.spawn_process`